saic-oss/terraform-aws-rke-rancher-master-cluster/README.md

 task destroy
 ```

 > There are a few parameters that are specific to your AWS account and your domain name you want to use that are not included in the example `terraform.tfvars`.
-You should create a `override.auto.tfvars` file and add the missing parameters to that.
+You should create a `override.tfvars` file and add the missing parameters to that.

 #### Provider config